 A co-driver is mandatory for Classes Dolphin, 1 - 3.
-During a stage each driver in a class should have his 'own' co-driver.
+The experienced co-driver is to be provided by the organizer for each class and each stage.
+Within the same class is to be the same co-driver.
 If the co-driver has to be replaced (for whatever reason), the person replacing him must have the same weight or must carry ballast near to his/her sitting position to achieve the same weight as the replaced co-driver.